forsyde/forsyde-shell/README.md

     │   ├── *.xml     # most of the tools.
 This means that you must make sure that ForSyDe │   └── *.dtd     # introspection dumps XML files there.
     └── *             # other generated folders, depending on the tools ran.

+This can be simplified using:

+    mkdir <application-name>
+    cd <application-name>
+    init-sysc-project

 #### Environment variables: